 Malteskirche (Maltese Church)

 The stained glass windows were installed in 1857.
 The church miraculously survived the bombing during WWII.
 The Maltese knight order was forced to sell the church during the war.
-Fortunately the order could purchase it back after the war ended with the help of a generous donor.
-Today there are still a number of attractive art pieces inside of the church.
-There is a alter painting which dates back to 1730, mason work on the ceiling, a Baroque style organ and the tomb of Jean Parisot de La Valette who victoriously protected Malta against an Turk invasion.
+Fortunately, the order could be purchased back after the war ended with the help of a generous donor.
+Today there are still a number of attractive art pieces inside the church.
+There is an alter painting that dates back to 1730, mason work on the ceiling, a Baroque-style organ, and the tomb of Jean Parisot de La Valette, who victoriously protected Malta against an Ottoman invasion.

 Address: Kärntner Str.
 37, 1010 Wien, Austria